StatCYK/SMICE/README.md

     *   Confidence metric analysis

-## Run Locally
-The [SMICE code](https://drive.google.com/drive/folders/1i9BZG2pvLqs_Bz1EXdcldZiKEtiAted-?usp=sharing) for running locally is provided, which can be downloaded and unzipped on a local workstation or laptop.

-* Follow the same "Installation" and "Dataset" instructions as above.

-* Set the paths in `config/config_SMICE_benchmark.json` to match your local folder setup.

-* Activate the `SMICE` environment, and set your `CONDA_PREFIX` accordingly in line 33 of `run_SMICE_exmp_local.sh` in the `bash/benchmark_exp` directory.

-* Colabfold will use the GPU if available.
-Otherwise, CPU-based colabFold will run ~10 times slower on a system without an Nvidia GPU/CUDA driver, so we reduce the MSA sampling size of SMICE for demonstration purposes.
-Note that this could take over 20 hours on a desktop computer, but will run significantly faster if a recent GPU is available.
-This demonstration version for an example protein can be executed by running the following script from the `bash/benchmark_exp` directory:

-    `./run_SMICE_exmp_local_toy.sh`

 * To instead run the full version of SMICE for this example, run the following script from the `bash/benchmark_exp` directory: